ZachariVaia/gaussian-splatting-docker/Quick_Start_Guide.md

 Image not found
-Build it first:

-docker build -t gaussian-splatting-docker:latest .
+sudo docker build -t gaussian-splatting-docker:latest .

-Or pass the correct tag via --image.
+Or pass the correct tag with --image.

 “Scene not found”
-Check your --data_root and ensure --data_root/<SCENE> exists.
+Ensure --data_root/<SCENE> exists and is spelled correctly.

 No results appear
 Use an absolute --out_root or "$PWD/outputs" and re-run.
-The script prints all the mounts it uses.
+The script prints the mounts it uses.

 GPU not used
+Install nvidia-container-toolkit, ensure recent NVIDIA drivers, and verify docker run --gpus all works.
-Install nvidia-container-toolkit and run with a recent NVIDIA driver.
-The script will use --gpus all if available.
+The script automatically uses --gpus all when available.

 Conda/libtinfo warnings
 Harmless.
-The script isolates configs/caches under /app and continues.
+Configs/caches are sandboxed under /app and the script continues.

+(Optional) Live Remote Viewer with SIBR

+If you built SIBR_viewers into the image:

+Expose the training port and pass flags to train.py:

+Port mapping: -p 6009:6009

+Flags: --ip 0.0.0.0 --port 6009

+Run the viewer in Docker with X11:

+xhost +local:docker
+sudo docker run --rm -it --gpus all --network host \
+  -e DISPLAY=$DISPLAY -e QT_X11_NO_MITSHM=1 \
+  -v /tmp/.X11-unix:/tmp/.X11-unix:rw \
+  -v /path/to/data:/app/data \
+  gaussian-splatting-docker:latest \
+  SIBR_remoteGaussian_app --ip 127.0.0.1 --port 6009 -s /app/data/bonsai

-Quick Commands
+Quick Commands Recap
-# Build image
+# Build image (with sudo)
-docker build -t gaussian-splatting-docker:latest .
+sudo docker build -t gaussian-splatting-docker:latest .

 # Run pipeline (example)
 ./run_gs_pipeline.sh bonsai \